jesusdmedinac/EV-Charging-Station-Finder/DECISION_LOG.md

 ### Custom Error Handling
 - **Decision**: Implement custom error types for specific application layers.
-- **Details**: Custom error enums like `EVChargingAPIError` and `UseCaseError` are used to provide granular and domain-specific error information.
+- **Details**: Custom error enums like `DataError` and `DomainError` are used to provide granular and domain-specific error information.
 This approach improves error handling clarity, allows for more precise error management, and enhances the overall robustness of the application.

 ### API Constants Management
 - **Decision**: Centralize API-related constants in a dedicated `OpenChargeMapAPIConstants.swift` file.